home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ### Light

 If the lights show as unavailable the issue usually is that webhook is banned by Netatmo.
-To solve that unregister [Service](#un-register-webhooks) the webhook, go to the [Netatmo Developer Page](https://dev.netatmo.com/) to unban your webhook and then register [Service](#un-register-webhooks) the webhook.
+To solve that [unregister](#un-register-webhooks) the webhook, go to the [Netatmo Developer Page](https://dev.netatmo.com/) to unban your webhook and then [register](#un-register-webhooks) the webhook.